skip to main |

 Do you have a favorite vintage-inspired bar in NYC?

-DIY rolling bar cleverly fashioned from a vintage trunk.
+I absolutely adore this mini DIY rolling bar cleverly fashioned from a vintage trunk.
 It reminds me of my dear friend Kate, who makes up for a tiny apartment with fabulous style and superb organization.
 In fact, I'd call her design aesthetic "efficient chic."

 Readymade has the "how-to".